Pylons/pyramid/docs/narr/vhosting.rst

 Virtual Hosting
 ===============

-"Virtual hosting" is, loosely, the act of serving a :mod:`pyramid` application or a portion of a :mod:`pyramid` application under a URL space that it does not "naturally" inhabit.
+"Virtual hosting" is, loosely, the act of serving a :app:`Pyramid` application or a portion of a :app:`Pyramid` application under a URL space that it does not "naturally" inhabit.

-:mod:`pyramid` provides facilities for serving an application under a URL "prefix", as well as serving a *portion* of a :term:`traversal` based application under a root URL.
+:app:`Pyramid` provides facilities for serving an application under a URL "prefix", as well as serving a *portion* of a :term:`traversal` based application under a root URL.

 Hosting an Application Under a URL Prefix
 -----------------------------------------

-:mod:`pyramid` supports a common form of virtual hosting whereby you can host a :mod:`pyramid` application as a "subset" of some other site (e.g. under ``http://example.com/mypyramidapplication/`` as opposed to under ``http://example.com/``).
+:app:`Pyramid` supports a common form of virtual hosting whereby you can host a :app:`Pyramid` application as a "subset" of some other site (e.g. under ``http://example.com/mypyramidapplication/`` as opposed to under ``http://example.com/``).